Cod & Potatoes in Rosemary Cream Sauce Recipe

 Instructions

-- Preheat oven and prepare dish: Preheat the oven to 450°F and place a rack in the center position.
-Grease an 8×8-inch baking dish with 1 tablespoon of the olive oil.
+- Preheat Oven and Prepare Dish: Preheat the oven to 450°F with a rack in the center position.
+Grease an 8×8-inch baking dish with 1 tablespoon of olive oil to prevent sticking.

-- Roast the potatoes: Toss the Yukon gold potatoes with 1 tablespoon olive oil, 1 teaspoon kosher salt, and black pepper.
-Spread them evenly in the prepared baking dish and roast for 25 minutes until tender.
+- Roast Potatoes: Toss the potatoes with 1 tablespoon olive oil, 1 teaspoon salt, and freshly cracked black pepper.
+Spread evenly in the baking dish and roast in the oven until tender, about 25 minutes.

-- Make the cream sauce: While the potatoes roast, heat the butter and remaining 1 tablespoon olive oil in a medium saucepan over medium heat.
-Once melted, add the chopped shallot and cook, stirring occasionally, until tender, about 5 minutes.
-Add the minced garlic and cook until fragrant, about 1 minute more.
+- Make Cream Sauce: While potatoes roast, heat the butter and remaining 1 tablespoon olive oil in a medium saucepan over medium heat.
+Once butter melts, add chopped shallot and cook, stirring until tender, about 5 minutes.
+Add minced garlic and cook until fragrant, about 1 more minute.

-- Add liquids and flavorings: Stir in the heavy cream, chicken or fish stock, rosemary sprigs, lemon zest, lemon juice, Dijon mustard, cayenne pepper, and capers.
-Increase heat to medium-high and bring to a simmer, then reduce to medium-low and cook until the sauce thickens slightly, about 5 minutes.
+- Simmer Sauce: Stir in heavy cream, chicken or fish stock, rosemary sprigs, lemon zest, lemon juice, Dijon mustard, cayenne pepper, and capers.
+Increase heat to medium-high and bring to a simmer.
+Reduce to medium-low and cook until sauce thickens slightly, about 5 minutes.

-- Prepare the cod: Sprinkle the cod pieces all over with the remaining 1 teaspoon kosher salt.
+- Season Cod: Sprinkle the cod pieces with the remaining 1 teaspoon salt evenly on all sides.

-- Garnish and serve: Sprinkle the dish with minced flat leaf parsley if using.
-Serve warm and enjoy.
+- Garnish and Serve: Sprinkle with minced flat leaf parsley if desired just before serving for freshness and color.

 Notes

-- Use Yukon gold potatoes for their creamy texture and ability to hold shape well during roasting.
+- Use Yukon gold potatoes for their creamy texture and ability to roast evenly.

 Nutrition